logbon72/angular-material-datetimepicker/README.md

 Originally designed for Bootstrap Material, this has been modified to work with [Angular Material](https://material.angularjs.org/).
 This is an Android style date-time picker for Angular Material.
 Some added features include:

 - Double or single click to select date and/or time
+- Mouse click down with mouse move or touch move to select time
 - Swipe left to go to next month or Swipe right to go to previous month
 - Configurable first day of the week
 - Support 24-hour format display
 - Can disable dates, not selectable by user
 - Can disable minutes view
+- 1 to 59 minute steps (normally 1, 5, 10, 15)
 - Compatible with right-to-left direction
 - Support RequireJS and Webpack